Protecting a Unique Western Icon

 Sage-grouse are also imperiled.
 Sage-grouse need large areas of healthy sagebrush habitat, and these places are rapidly disappearing due to wildfires, invasive species and development.
 Sage-grouse habitat has shrunk to 50% of its original acreage and the population is thought to be less than 5% of historic numbers.
 Rangewide, sage-grouse are declining at 1% per year.

 The Idaho Conservation League has a long history of working on sage-grouse conservation.
 We have worked with ranchers, sportsmen and women, bird watchers, government agencies and energy companies to protect and restore habitat for sage-grouse and other species.
 We have served on the Idaho Sage-grouse Advisory Committee, which coordinates conservation efforts, as well as the Governor’s Sage-grouse Task Force and will continue to participate as needed.

+We are opposed to any changes in the sage-grouse plans that are not science-based and that could fragment coordination among communities and local, state and federal land managers.
 To keep sage-grouse part of Idaho’s landscape into the future, we must continue an “all hands, all lands” approach.
 The partnerships built so far are crucial for sage-grouse conservation and we need to see these efforts expand.
 For this to be a true conservation success story, all parties need to keep working on behalf of sage-grouse and healthy sagebrush habitat.

 Any adjustments in the plan will need to provide additional resources so folks can do the work of protecting and restoring sage-grouse habitat.